clnsmth/soso/docs/source/dev/design.rst

 Functional design requirements we considered in the development of this application:

 * Convert any metadata standards to SOSO.
-* Use metadata mappings that enable control over the degree of output accuracy.
 * Test against a consistent set of criteria.
 * Customizable to enable unique use cases.